Flampouro, Florina: History

 Negovani was established between 1860/1861.
-It was the second village after Belkameni within the area to be founded by an Albanian (Arvanite) population along with some Aromanians and a few Greeks.
-The village population originated from Konitsa kaza (district) in Eprius, mainly from the Albanian (Arvanite) village of Plikati and others from nearby Aromanian villages of Mount Gramos, having together left due to pressure from Muslim Albanians of the Kolonjë region in the mid nineteenth century.
+It was the second village after Belkameni within the area to be founded by an Albanian population along with some Aromanians.
+The village population originated from Konitsa kaza (district) in Epirus, mainly from the Albanian village of Plikati and others from nearby Aromanian villages of Mount Gramos, having together left due to pressure from Muslim Albanians of the Kolonjë region in the mid nineteenth century.

 Negovani was a mixed Albanian speaking and Aromanian speaking village of the Florina area.
 In statistics gathered by Vasil Kanchov in 1900, Negovani was populated by 620 Christian Albanians and 100 Aromanians.
 The village refused Bulgarian moves for it to become involved in the Ilinden Uprising (1903) against the Ottoman Empire.
 Diplomats from Greece considered Negovani secure and unaffected by Bulgarians and instead were concerned about Romanian propaganda in the village.
 Negovani, with its population of hellenised Albanians, participated extensively on the Greek side of the Macedonian Struggle in the late Ottoman period.
 Several local villagers joined the Macedonian Struggle as fighters or agents.

 Some villagers from Negovani immigrated to Romania.
 In the early twentieth century, the majority of the migrant Albanian community (some 200 people) in Brăila was composed of people from Negovani and nearby Belkameni.
 Migrants from Negovani and Belkameni in Brăila founded a society (1904) named Djalëria (The Youth) and it was financed by Romanian Prince Albert Ghica.
 Another society named Saint George was founded (1910) in Brăila by people from Negovani.

 In 1905, Orthodox priest Kristo (Harallambi) Negovani in his native village conducted the divine liturgy in the Albanian Tosk dialect and his efforts on using Albanian in mass were condemned by Bishop Karavangelis who ordered his murder.
-The village of Negovani was attacked (February 1905) by Greek guerillas (andartes) and Kristo Negovani along with four other villagers were killed.
+The village of Negovani was attacked (February 1905) by Greek guerillas (andartes) and Kristo Negovani along with four other villagers (one was his brother Theodosius Harallambi who was fighting to preserve the Aromanian language) were killed (beheaded).
+Theodosius Harallambi's wife, Vaia Florica, and two of her children (Zaharina, married Pandele and ... fled to Braila immediately afterwards and another child of his (Lambru Harallambi) left on his own and ended up in Australia.
 Vasil, another Orthodox priest from Negovani used Albanian in village church services until 1909 and later was killed by authorities from the Orthodox Patriarchate Church.
 Following the Young Turk Revolution (1909), the Greek clergy's prominent position in places like Negovani was contested by Aromanian and Albanian nationalists.
 In Negovani, its Albanian population used force to safeguard the position of the Patriarchate Church within the village.

 An Albanian school was founded (1912) in Negovani and at its inauguration, mass was conducted by a Bulgarian priest as an Albanian priest was unavailable.
 There were also discussions for establishing a Romanian school with a Romanian teacher in Negovani.
 During the Balkan Wars (1912-1913) the area came under the control of the Greek forces.
 The Treaty of London would allot the area to Greece, and the borders were confirmed by the Paris Peace Conference, 1919.